GypsyDangerous/Processing-GUI/README.md

 The slider is constructed with a start value, end value, beginning value, position, and increment size.
 The slider has a second constructor that does the same as the first but has a default increment size of 1.
 The slider has a function to show it as a line for the rail and cirlce for the handle.
-the slider has a function that allows you slide it with the mouse.
+The slider has a function that allows you slide it with the mouse.
-the slider has run function that does the last two at once.
+The slider has run function that does the last two at once.
 The slider has a functin that returns a value based on the position of the handle.